Journal

 Notes from the work.

-Specific, opinionated, and shaped by a decade inside indigenous- serving organizations.
+Specific, opinionated, and shaped by years of shipping production systems — including a decade inside Indigenous tourism technology.
 No "10 ways AI will change everything" bait.
 Practical reads only.

 Post